 - then make those posts simpler to find from your website homepage.

 Data from the Perficient Digital study is based on 100 randomly selected blogs.
-Each of the blogs was crawled, scoured from homepage to sitemap so each blog structure would be fully mapped out.
+Each blog was crawled and scoured from the homepage to the sitemap so each blog structure would be fully mapped out.

-For further details, see the full study details on Perficient Digital‘s website.
+See the full study details on Perficient Digital‘s website for further information.